MyLibreLab/MyLibreLab/README.md

 ## Differences to MyOpenLab

 - Provides self-contained distribution.
-No need to install any Java distrubution any more.
+No need to install any Java distribution any more.
-- Build using modern Java 14 technology
+- Built using modern Java 14 technology
 - Maintained on GitHub

 ## Manual installation: